me38033827/IncidentManagementSystem/README.md

 # Project Overview
 This project contains a Java Maven backend service and a React frontend application, both of which are containerized using Docker.
-The applications can be run together using Docker Compose for local development or Kubernetes for production deployments.
+The applications can be run together using Docker Compose for local development.
+See backend details in [IncidentManagementSystem](IncidentManagementSystem) README.md

 ## Folder Structure
 ```plaintext